rakeshkanneeswaranofficial/rakeshkanneeswaranofficial/README.md

 - Proficient in Docker for containerization and managing development environments.
 - Experienced in deploying applications to AWS servers and utilizing Nginx for reverse proxy configurations.
 - Familiar with serverless backends and deployment practices in newer cloud environments like Fly/Remix.
+- Knowledgeable in Cloudflare Workers for serverless architecture and deployment.

 ## DevOps & Infrastructure:
 - Proficient in basic DevOps practices and infrastructure management.

 # Appreciation & Awards

+### 🏆 Secured 1st Position in LEAP'24 (ideathon to hackathon)
+- Issued by IEEE Computer Society SRMIST and Department of Computing Technologies
+- **Project:** AI-driven storytelling application
+  - Features image upload, AI-driven story generation, speech synthesis, and comic creation.
+  - Utilizes CI/CD for automated deployment on AWS S3 and CloudFront for scalable storage and content delivery.

 ### 🏆 1st Position in Pentathon 2024
 - Organized by Next Gen AI and Bajaj Finserv Limited